age-series/eln2-web/docs/progress.md

 General progress information about Eln2 development can be found here.

+# Week 3 (Jan 12 - Jan 18)

+* `Grissess` works a lot on the MNA solver after `jrddunbr` tries to do some work but encounters some difficulty with configuring the datatypes efficiently.
+He also uses a similar methodology to the Falstad solver by having "stamps" that modify the matrix from the components.
+It's worth noting that the old MNA also had the concept of a stamp, and also had some matricies, but the names were a bit.. odd, and difficult to follow.
+* `jrddunbr` writes a Falstad importer, which can ingest (basic) Falstad circuits and load them into the MNA for processing.

 # Week 2 (Jan 5 - Jan 11)

 * `jrddunbr` [set up a Travis CI page](https://travis-ci.com/jrddunbr/electrical-age-1.12) to have a build test on our commits and PR's.
 Plans are to hopefully have a CD pipeline at some point.